 Capital projects include the purchase of goods or infrastructure in support of programming and projects that align with the stated mission and mandate of an applicant.

-The Playground Equipment stream will not be available for the fall 2022 intake.
-This stream is only available during the spring intake as it aligns with the Province of British Columbia's Playground Equipment Program (PEP) announcement.
-If you're interest, please consider applying for the spring 2023 intake.
+The Playground Equipment stream is only available during the spring intake as it aligns with the Province of British Columbia’s Playground Equipment (PEP) announcement.

-The Community Support Projects stream is intended for programming and projects that do not fit into one of the other categories, but provide a tangible benefit to Coquitlam residents, and that meet the general eligibility requirements of the Spirit of Coquitlam Grant.
+The Community Support Projects stream is intended for programming and projects that do not fit into one of the other categories but provide a tangible benefit to Coquitlam residents and meet the general eligibility requirements of the Spirit of Coquitlam Grant.